EMDRIA Certified EMDR Therapist and Approved Consultant

 Here are some of the steps involved in EMDR therapy:

-EMDR therapy is a safe and effective therapy that can help you to heal from trauma and other mental health conditions.
+EMDR therapy is an effective therapy that can help you to heal from trauma and other mental health conditions.